flyingrhinonz/catstep/README.md

 -s / --sleep <seconds> :
 Sleep <seconds> between chars output.
 Can be any number including times less than 1 (eg: 0.5 , 0.001 , 2.3 , etc).
-Applies to both modes.
+In interctive mode you can speed this up or slow it down.
+If not supplied, the default value of 0.01 will be used.

 -t / --smartsleep :
 Sleep s seconds only for printable chars.
 Off by default.
 This yields a more fluid playback when catstep encounters non-printable chars that would otherwise also incur sleep.
-Applies to both modes.
+Results will vary depending upon the type of chars in your file.
+Since catstep works on a per-char basis, if you have control chars that at the single-char level are printable - the sleep delay will be incurred.

 Interactive mode controls
 -------------------------

 - 0-9 :             Play back 10^n chars where n is the key pressed.
                     0 plays back 1 char, 1 plays back 10 chars,
-                    2 plays back 100 chars, etc
+                    2 plays back 100 chars, etc.
+- a :               Toggle auto play.
 - q :               Quit catstep
-- l :               Log filename and position in file
+- l :               Log filename and position in file.
 - f :               Make output faster by halving the sleep value.
 - s :               Make output slower by doubling the sleep value.